rtjk/CROSS-PQClean/README.md

     * In `sha3.h` define function `csprng_release` simply calling `xof_shake_release` which in turn wraps SHAKE's `inc_ctx_release`.
     * For every call to `initialize_csprng` wait for `csprng_randombytes` to be called (possibly more than once) and then add `csprng_release` to free up the memory.

-`TODO: the other calls are agnostico to the implementation of shake (dynamic vs static)`

 ### Detached signatures

-PQClean requires two additional functions `crypto_sign_signature` and `crypto_sign_verify` wich compute signing and verification usign detached signatures (the signature is reurned separately from the message insted of appended to it).
-Declare them in `api.h` and define them in `sign.c` by simply wrapping the existing CROSS funcitons.
+PQClean requires two additional functions `crypto_sign_signature` and `crypto_sign_verify` which compute signing and verification using detached signatures (the signature is returned separately from the message instead of appended to it).
+Declare them in `api.h` and define them in `sign.c` by simply wrapping the existing CROSS functions.

 ### Fixed size integers